- Collection Overview

 Single photocopies may be made for research purposes.
 For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For those few instances beyond fair use, any copyright vested in the donor has passed to Princeton University and researchers are free to move forward with use of materials without anything further from Mudd Library.
 For materials not created by the donor, where the copyright is not held by the University, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
 In these instances, researchers do not need anything further from the Mudd Library to move forward with their use.
 If you have a question about who owns the copyright for an item, you may request clarification by contacting us through the Ask Us! form.

 Box 14, Interviews and Oral Histories, includes seven VHS tapes.
-Access to this material follows the Mudd Manuscript Library policy for preservation and access to audiovisual materials.

 - Credit this material: